 Christ’s response does not imply there will be equality among the children of God.
 But Christ promises the honor the Father has assigned from all eternity.

-I once called on a large telephone company on the east coast.
-They had rules of all those things.
-They had rules based on the position in the company how large the pictures in the office could be.
+I once called on a large telephone company on the East Coast.
+They had rules for all those things.
+They had rules based on the position in the company and how large the pictures in the office could be.
 What positions in other companies they could talk to.
-A director could talk to an equal position in another company, level up and one level down.
+A director could talk to an equal position in another company, one level up and one level down.
 That was it.
 It was all to protect positions of power.

 Jesus tells us His followers were not to be that way.
 The greatest is the servant of all.

 Christ paid a ransom.
-He paid the price or our freedom.
+He paid the price for our freedom.
 The price was Jesus’ own blood.
 He stood in humanity’s place.
 He was our substitute.
-He endured the judgment we deserved for our sin.
+He endured the judgment we deserved for our sins.